DirkEngels/dotenv-editor/IDEAS.md

 ### Added
 + Support multiple libraries (dialog/whiptail/zenity/whatever)
++ Specify log output (to file or use /dev/null by default)
 - Option to specify .env file to use
 - Flag to write directly in stead of temp file

 ### Removed
-- Unrelevant log messages
++ Unrelevant log messages
-- Clean up comments
++ Clean up comments

 # Todo for future version

 ### Added
-- Specify log output (to file or use /dev/null by default)
 - Flag to group variables (like the current version does)
 - Flag to hide intro